Join Here | Log In

 4. Influenza D: Mainly circulates in cattle and pigs.[ref]

-Interestingly, several studies show that the majority of people exposed to a new flu strain don’t get the flu, or at least don’t get any symptoms.
+Interestingly, several studies show that most people exposed to a new flu strain don’t get the flu, or at least don’t get any symptoms.
 A study on the swine flu pandemic (2009) noted the “majority of people newly exposed to one of the most dangerous viruses to circulate in human populations in recent history… did not notice any symptoms.”[ref]

 We have robust immune systems which fight off viruses in multiple ways.
 Plus, we all have slight genetic differences in immune system genes, giving some an advantage for certain flu strains.